ROOF REPAIR & MAINTENANCE IN PORTLAND

 If your existing shingle roof is between 20 and 25 years old, it should probably be replaced, especially if there are leaks or shingles missing.
 If the roof has several layers of shingles on it and it’s over 20 years old, you will probably need a new roof right away.

 CAN I REPAIR OR REPLACE THE ROOF MYSELF?

 Most roofing work should not be done by the homeowner, but instead by a roofing professional.
 These contractors are familiar with what to look for in roofing systems and have been trained on proper roofing repair and replacement techniques.
 Re-roofing projects need to be completed with quality, accuracy, and efficiency.

 HOW MUCH DOES A NEW ROOF COST?

-The price of a new roof can vary greatly, depending on materials you select, how steep and how many stories, labor rates, and depending on if it’s a complete tear-off job with new plywood or if they can just add a new layer of roof to your existing roof.
+The price of a new roof can vary greatly, depending on the materials you select, how steep and how many stories, labor rates, and depending on if it’s a complete tear-off job with new plywood or if they can just add a new layer of the roof to your existing roof.